 Disposables – The fest is working towards being as close to a zero-waste event as possible.
 We have asked our food vendors to skip single-use plastics and paper napkins.
 We invite you to join in this endeavour by bringing reusable dishes and cloth napkins for use over the weekend, in place of plastic or paper disposable dishes.
 Food vendors will be accepting reusable cups.
 We’ll work on a plate system for next year.
 But do bring your own reusable plates, bowls & cutlery for the meals you bring for yourself.
 A wash station is provided.
 Bring a cloth and tea towel as well – biodegradable soaps only.

-Illegal Drugs – There are no drugs permitted on festival grounds.
+Drugs & Alcohol – Not permitted on festival grounds.

 Pets – Leave your furry friends at home – sorry, there are no pets of any kind allowed at the festival.